 Heart disease is among the leading killers of people over the age of 65.
 According to the Federal Interagency Forum on Aging and Related Statistics, chronic heart disease affects 37% of men and 26% of women over 65 years of age.
 As people get older, they increasingly live with risk factors like high cholesterol and hypertension, which increase the risk of developing heart disease or having a stroke.

 CDC estimates suggest that 25% of people over the age of 65 are living with diabetes, which is a significant health risk for seniors.
-In general, the sooner you find out you have diabetes or you’re at a risk of developing it, the sooner you can begin making the right changes and improve your senior health outlook for the long-term.
+In general, the sooner you find out you have diabetes or you’re at risk of developing it, the sooner you can begin making the right changes and improve your senior health outlook for the long term.